cmake-js/cmake-js/README.md

 If not, [there are converters](http://www.cmake.org/Wiki/CMake#Converters_from_other_buildsystems_to_CMake) that helps you to create CMake files from other project formats.

-6. CMake is widely supported by mayor cross platform C++ IDEs
+6. CMake is widely supported by major cross platform C++ IDEs
 like: [QtCreator](http://doc.qt.io/qtcreator/creator-project-cmake.html), [KDevelop](https://www.kdevelop.org/)
 and the upcoming [CLion](https://www.jetbrains.com/clion/#cmake-support) from JetBrains.
 With CMake.js you are gonna be able to develop Node.js addons by using those,